-Micromanagement is often lauded as detrimental, especially at the office – but its polar opposite, lack of structure, direction, and supervision, leads people directly to procrastination.
+Micromanagement is often lauded as detrimental, especially at the office – but, its polar opposite in the form of a lack of structure, direction, and supervision, leads people directly to procrastination.

 This doesn’t mean that all people are slackers by definition, who stop working as soon as there is no supervisor at sight – it’s just that a certain level of supervision and order goes a long way in encouraging people to be responsible and accountable with their work.